We all want our kids to grow up and become successful right? As parents, it’s our job to teach them about money.

 Offer Suggestions—But Not Too Many

 If your kiddo has zero ideas for how he could earn money, you might suggest some: “Many kids in our neighborhood set up lemonade stands to earn extra money.”

 Some neighborhoods provide lists of local kids who provide services—babysitting, pet sitting, and lawn care—you could share with your child.

 If your child is on the younger side, you might suggest chores she could complete for you which you would pay her for.
 But it’s also important to let your child figure out their own ideas, too.

-He might come up with the plan to create clay figurines and sell them to neighbors.
+He might come up with a plan to create clay figurines and sell them to neighbors.
 She might offer to plant sit for a neighbor.
 Or your child might come up with a very creative idea you’ve never thought of before—kids are great at that!

 Let Your Kids Make Mistakes

 While it’s sometimes tempting to squash your kids’ entrepreneurial ideas – especially if they involve what might seem to you like unduly soliciting the neighbors – it’s important to let your child follow through and see if they work.